-It’s not uncommon for many alcoholics to find that they have also have issues with anger.
+It’s not uncommon for many alcoholics to find that they have also had issues with anger.
 For many, their urge to drink is directly linked to how much anger they’re feeling.
 They may turn to alcohol to cope with their anger because they discover that it is the only thing that calms them.
 A drink can soothe frustration, sadness, jealousy, or any other emotion that can be tied up with anger.

-Because anger is often such a major part of an alcoholics emotional makeup, learning how to effectively manage it becomes an important recovery tool.
+Because anger is often such a major part of an alcoholic’s emotional makeup, learning how to effectively manage it becomes an important recovery tool.
 This is why anger management is often included in treatment plans at rehabs and recommended by therapists and 12 step programs.

 Origins of an anger problem.